aleksobodzinsky/SmallCraft/README.md

 3. Upload to ESP32
 4. Connect with Minecraft Beta 1.7.3 to the ESP32's IP

+# TinyCraft

+This subversion exists to stabilize SmallCraft on less powerful boards (e.g C3 Supermini) THIS IS NOT MEANT FOR OTHER BOARDS!

+Changes from SmallCraft:
+- Added validation of incoming packets to ignore garbage bytes
+- Optimized memory usage
+- Reduced world size (optional, currently 16x16x16)
+- Focus on stability, not features

+## How to use

+Same as SmallCraft.

 ## Screenshots

 # DOIT ESP32 DEVKIT V1